theobald-software/kb.theobald-software.github.io/content/_yunio/populating-dropdown-boxes in-power-apps-with-sap-data.md

 - Set a row limit of 100 rows in the Advanced Settings.
 The service for calling up function SD_RFC_CUSTOMER_GET has the following settings:<br>
 - Select a new service of type Function and select function module SD_RFC_CUSTOMER_GET
-- Set parameter NAME1 (Customer'S Name) under Import as Supplied by caller.
+- Set parameter NAME1 (Customer's Name) under *Import* as Supplied by caller.
 - Select all fields in the function table *CUSTOMER_T* for the output.
 2. Download the service definitions (![download-file](/img/contents/yunio/download.png) icon).<br>
 ![yunio-Services-Function-Download](/img/contents/yunio/yunio-run-services-function-download.png){:class="img-responsive" width="800px"}